prisma/prisma1/docs/1.0/04-Reference/05-Clusters/03-Local-Cluster.md

 This guide explains how to connect to your local MySQL server in order to query and update data directly.

-> In the following, we assume that you have a local Graphcool service running (as described in the [previous chapter](!alias-ohs4asd0pe)).
+> In the following, we assume that you have a local Prisma service running (as described in the [previous chapter](!alias-ohs4asd0pe)).

 #### 1. Get the name of the Docker container that runs the MySQL database